Ellice Hopkins: Activism

 In 1874 Hopkins and rescue worker Sarah Robinson established the Soldier's Institute at Portsmouth, and in 1876 toured several British towns, recruiting thousands of women to the Ladies' Association for the Care of Friendless Girls.
-Her biographer describes her as "instrumental" in the passing of the Industrial Schools Amendment Act of 1880, which allowed children to be removed from hazardous homes (including brothels) and placed in industrial schools.
-She also lobbied for the Criminal Law Amendment Act of 1885, which raised the female age of consent from 13 to 16, and criminalised male homosexuality.
+Her biographer describes her as "instrumental" in the passing of the Industrial Schools Amendment Act 1880, which allowed children to be removed from hazardous homes (including brothels) and placed in industrial schools.
+She also lobbied for the Criminal Law Amendment Act 1885, which raised the female age of consent from 13 to 16, and criminalised male homosexuality.
 Hopkins co-founded the White Cross Army, a men's Christian organization, in 1883 with Bishop J. B. Lightfoot of Durham.
 "It was hard that the power which would have been a glory to me if I were a man, should be held a shame and a disgrace to me because I was a woman," she recalled of her work.